 Special consideration must be given to location of the condensing unit(s) in regard to structures, obstructions, other units, and any/all other factors that may interfere with air circulation.
 Where possible, the top of the unit should be completely unobstructed; however, if vertical conditions require placement beneath an obstruction there should be a minimum of 60 inches between the top of the unit and the obstruction(s).
 The specified dimensions meet requirements for air circulation only.
 Consult all appropriate regulatory codes prior to determining final clearances.
 Another important consideration in selecting a location for the unit(s) is the angle to obstructions.
 Either side adjacent the valves can be placed toward the structure provided the side away from the structure maintains minimum service clearance.
 Corner installations are strongly discouraged.

 Minimum Airflow Clearance

 Model Type A B C AA

 Residential 10" 10" 18" 20"

-Light Commercial 12" 12" 18" 24"
+Light Commercial 18" 24"

 This unit can be located at ground floor level or on flat roofs.
 At ground floor level, the unit must be on a solid, level foundation that will not shift or settle.
 To reduce the possibility of sound transmission, the foundation slab should not be in contact with or be an integral part of the building foundation.
+The dimensions of the space necessary for correct installation of the appliance including the minimum permissible distance to adjacent structures have been covered in this section (per UL 60335-2-40).
 Ensure the foundation is sufficient to support the unit.
 A concrete slab raised above ground level provides a suitable base.